Frequently Asked Questions

 - Operate within the California Independent System Operator (ISO) balancing authority area

-Option 3: To be considered storage VPP aggregator eligible to administer Incentive Option 3, a DSGS provider, or its authorized third party, must:
+Except for VPP aggregators of bi-directional EVSEs, participation in the 2026 season is limited to storage VPP aggregators that participated in October 2025.
+To be considered storage VPP aggregator eligible to administer Participation Option 3, a DSGS provider, or its authorized third party, must:

-- Be a third-party battery provider, third-party vehicle-to-load (V2X) service provider, POU, or CCA
+- Be a third-party battery provider, third-party vehicle-to-load or grid (V2X) service provider, POU, or CCA

 - POUs and CCAs may serve only customers for which they serve as the LSE or retail provider